Giles County License Hearing Guide

 What It Is

-• Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the Department of Safety had sufficient grounds to suspend your license.
+- Decide if License Suspension Is Warranted: The purpose of the hearing is to determine whether the Department of Safety had sufficient legal grounds to suspend your license.

-• Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The Department of Safety only needs to show "preponderance of the evidence" (more likely than not) that you were driving under the influence, whereas in criminal court, the prosecution must prove your guilt "beyond a reasonable doubt."
+- Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The Department of Safety only needs to show "probable cause" that you were driving under the influence, rather than proving your guilt "beyond a reasonable doubt."

 How to Prepare